ThisJustZack/dotfiles/README.md

 ### *NixOS*

-There are currently no steps to follow.
-The ``bin`` files are capable of having a configuration should the [``nixos-build``](https://github.com/ThisJustZack/dotfiles/blob/main/dotfiles/nix/bin/build-profiles/nixos-build) script be maintained.
+There are no additional instructions to follow currently.

 ## **Install Profiles**